HISTORY OF BROUGHTON TRANSPORT

-The business began in 1866, James Mortimer and his wife Amelia grew vegetables and sold them in Broughton Gifford and surrounding areas on a door to door basis using a donkey and cart.
+The business began in 1866, James Mortimer and his wife Amelia grew vegetables and sold them in Broughton Gifford, Wiltshire and surrounding areas on a door to door basis using a donkey and cart.
 This remained the core business until the early 1970’s.

 Over the years, as the business grew, the donkey was replaced by Shire Horses.
 Alongside the vegetable business a small farm was operated.
 After James passed away several other sibling’s took over the business and ran the two businesses.

 In the early 1920’s the name “D. Mortimer & Son’s” came into use.

 The first flatbed lorry was purchased in 1939 and the horses were then used solely for the farm.

 Haulage company was born

 During the 1970’s the haulage aspect of the business gradually evolved… Firstly bringing potatoes from Cornwall and Pembrokeshire in the spring and early summer, and during other months mainly from Cambridgeshire and Eastern Counties.
 To avoid running vehicles empty on the outward journey’s, other haulage work was undertaken.
 The first articulated lorry, a Scania, was purchased in October 1978.

 This was really the start of our Haulage business as it is today and our fleet was gradually built up to 25 tractor units.
 Initially the trailers were flat-bed, then taut liners and now refrigerated trailers.